Occupational skin disease according to bk 5103 L25.9

 This section has been translated automatically.

-The BK-No.5103 refers to epithelial skin tumours such as: Squamous cell carcinoma (BK 5103) including Bowen's carcinoma and its early forms (Carcinomata in situ), but not to basal cell carcinoma.
-Basal cell carcinomas currently do not fulfil the requirements of BK no. 5103).
+BK No. 5103 refers to epithelial skin tumors such as squamous cell carcinomas (BK 5103) including bowen's carcinoma and its early forms (carcinomata in situ), but not to basal cell carcinomas.
+Basal cell carcinomas do not currently fulfill the requirements of BK no. 5103).
 Actinic keratoses are to be regarded as carcinomata in situ.
-Bowen's disease can be equated with actinic keratosis.
+Bowen's disease is to be equated with actinic keratosis.
 Bowen's carcinoma is considered a squamous cell carcinoma under insurance law.

 MDE for BK 5103 in %